-Name Designation as Independent Audit & Supervisory Board Member Supplementary Explanation of the Relationship Reasons of Appointment Kunio Chiyoda 0 Outside Director (Audit & Supervisory Committee Member), TERASAKI ELECTRIC CO.,LTD Outside Director, SEIWA ELECTRIC MFG.
-Co., Ltd. (Audit and Supervisory Committee Member) Mr. Kunio Chiyoda is an expert in accounting and auditing and has served as a university professor and a member of a public institution.
-He has been stating opinions at meetings of the Company's Board of Directors and on other occasions based on his knowledge and experience.
-We appointed him as Outside Audit & Supervisory Board Member in order to draw on his knowledge and experience in the management of the Company.
-Kyoko Uemura 0 Attorney-at-Law, Miyama, Koganemaru & Associates Outside Director, SoftBank Corp.
-As a legal professional, Ms. Kyoko Uemura has held a number of posts, including a judge and attorney-at-law.
+Name Designation as Independent Audit & Supervisory Board Member Supplementary Explanation of the Relationship Reasons of Appointment Kyoko Uemura 0 Attorney-at-Law, Miyama, Uemura & Associates As a legal professional, Ms. Kyoko Uemura has held a number of posts, including a judge and attorney-at-law.
 She has been stating opinions at meetings of the Company's Board of Directors and on other occasions based on her knowledge and experience.
 We propose to reappoint her as Outside Audit & Supervisory Board Member in order to draw on her knowledge and experience in the management of the Company.
+Taisei Kunii 0 Certified Public Accountant, Taisei Kunii Certified Public Accountant Office Outside Corporate Auditor, SUMITOMO CORPORATION LTD. As an expert in accounting and auditing, he has been engaged in practice as a certified public accountant for many years, and would like his knowledge and experience to be reflected in the management of the Company at the Board of Directors of the Company, etc.